-Section 7 That Permit Revision or Facility Expansion 1 fees shal \$1,782.00 be: φ1,702.00
+Section 7 That Permit Revision or Facility Expansion fees shall be: \$1,782.00

 Permit Revisions shall be required if the modification affects the quantity/quality of the wastewater discharge to deviate from the conditions in the current permit by more than 25%.
 Such additions or modifications include, but are not limited to, the following: Maintenance, Monitoring, Change of Discharge Limits, Addition of Control Equipment, Process Changes, etc.